swissup/swissup.github.io/m2/argento/scripts/argento-sticky.md

 > This feature is available since [0.9.7](/m2/argento/changelog/#version-097)
 > version only

+Create [custom theme](../../customization/custom-js/) and add _argento-custom.js_ file there.
+Paste next code there:

 The code below shows how to disable sticky header in [ArgentoFlat](/m2/argento/flat/) theme: